SlideRuleEarth/sliderule/targets/binding-python/README.md

 ### Build

 The Python bindings must be built for each target they are used on, and the resulting .so file must either be accessible from the **PYTHONPATH** or be installed into the current Python environment or copied to the same directory as the Python script being run.
-For example, type: `export PYTHONPATH=/usr/local/lib` to set the Python path to the default installation directory.
+For example, type: `export PYTHONPATH=/usr/local/lib` to set the Python path to the system installation directory.

-To build the bindings:
+To build the bindings locally:
-1. `make config-icesat2`
+1. `make config`
-2. `make icesat2`
+2. `make`
-3. `sudo make install-icesat2`
+3. `sudo make install`

-4. `make config-python` (for system build) or `make config-python-conda` (for conda build)
+To build the bindings locally using the active conda environment:
+1. `make config-conda`
-5. `make`
+2. `make`
-6. `sudo make install`
+3. `sudo make install`

 The results are found in the `/usr/local/lib` directory:
 * `srpybin.cpython-*.so` - the Python package